 If you work with me as your coach, I will meet you where you are at, listen openly and compassionately, and ask you questions to help you reflect on your strengths, talents and skills, as well as your challenges.
 I will hold you as able and resourceful.
 I will offer you honest, direct feedback and, in dialogue with you, I may well challenge you to step more fully into your potential.
 And I will share my own learning path with you, foibles and all, where it may be relevant.
 I will work together with you to support you in finding the solutions you are seeking, whether they are personal or professional, and do it with warmth and humor.

 I use a range of approaches and resources that can take you out of the familiar realm of just thinking about a problem or issue and into a more creative and embodied space – approaches you can use on your journey to support both your personal and professional growth.
 These include:

 If you are interested in coaching, you can start with a free 30 minute session in which you can ask questions and assess whether this approach is a fit for you.
-Individual sessions are $50 an hour or a series of three sessions for $125, either in-person or by Skype.
+Individual sessions are $50 an hour or a series of three sessions for $125, either in-person or by Zoom.